NEONScience/NEON-Data-Skills/_posts/2014-11-05-R-Hierarchical-Data-Format-HDF5.md

 </div>
 </section><!-- /#table-of-contents -->

-    #not sure what this is
-    source("../chunk_options.R")

-**Goals**

-1. Teach students about HDF5, a common data format used by many disciplines (also the backbone of NetCDF4)
+**R Skill Level:** intermediate

+##Objectives
+After completing this activity, you will:

+1. Understand how HDF5 files can be created and organized in R supporting increased understanding of the file format and it's potential to store large, heterogeneous file formats.
-2. Show students a real use case manipulating big data sets using indexing, loops, and `dplyr`
+2. Understand the basics of manipulating big data sets using indexing, loops, and `dplyr`.
+3. Understand the 3 key HDF5 data types: **file**, **groups** and **datasets**.
-3. Reinforce to students in a variety of data munging type tasks such as understanding data types, string parsing, and working with dates
+3. Be exposed to and learn how to apply a variety of data manipulation tasks including identifying data types given a new dataset, string parsing, and working with / formatting date information.

-HDF5 is a format that allows the storage of large heterogeneous data sets with self-describing metadata.
-It supports compression, parallel I/O, and easy data slicing which means large files don't need to be completely read into RAM (a real benefit to `R`).
-Plus it has wide support in the many programming languages, `R` included.
+The HDF5 file can store large, heterogeneous data sets that include self-describing metadata.
+It supports compression and parallel I/O. It also supports efficient data slicing, or extraction of particular parts of a dataset; thus, if you don't have to read large files   read into the computers memory / RAM to work with them - a real benefit to languages like `R`.
+HDF5 also is supporting in many programming languages including `R` and `Python`.
+When HDF5 files contain spatial data, they can also be read directly into GIS programs such as `QGiS`.

 To be able to access HDF5 files, you'll need to first install the base [HDF5 libraries](http://www.hdfgroup.org/HDF5/release/obtain5.html#obtain).
-It might also be useful to install [HDFview](http://www.hdfgroup.org/products/java/hdfview/) which will allow you to explore the contents of an HDF5 file easily.
-HDF5 as a format can essentially be thought of as a file system that you load slices of at a time.
-HDF5 files consists of groups (directories) and datasets (files).
-The dataset holds the actual data, but the groups provide structure to that data, as you'll see in our example.
+It might also be useful to install [HDFview](http://www.hdfgroup.org/products/java/hdfview/) which will allow you to explore the contents of an HDF5 file visually using a graphic interface.

-The package we'll be using is `rhdf5` which is part of the [Bioconductor](http://www.bioconductor.org) suite of `R` packages
+The package we'll be using is `rhdf5` which is part of the [Bioconductor](http://www.bioconductor.org) suite of `R` packages.
+If you haven't installed this package before, you can use the first two lines of code below to install.
+Then use the library command to call the `rhdf5` library.

 	#source("http://bioconductor.org/biocLite.R")
 	#biocLite("rhdf5")
 	library("rhdf5")

 ##Review
-The HDF5 format is in essence, a self-contained directory structure.
-In HDF5 files though "directories" are called "groups", and "files" are called "datasets".
+The HDF5 format is a self-contained directory structure.
+In HDF5 files though "directories" are called "**groups**" and "**files**" are called "datasets".
 Each element in an hdf5 file can have metadata attached to it making HDF5 files "self-describing".

 ## Let's Create a File

-Let's start by outlining the file we want to create.
+Let's start by outlining the structure for the file we want to create.
 We'll build a file called "sensorData.h5", which will hold data for a set of sensors at three different locations.
 Each sensor takes three replicates of two different measurements every minute.

 HDF5 allows us to organize and store data in many ways.
-Therefore we need to decide what type of structure is ideally suited to our data.
-To structure the HDF5 file, we'll start with a root group.
-Within that group, we will create a group for each sensor location.
+Therefore we need to decide what type of structure is ideally suited to our data before creating the HDF5 file.
+To structure the HDF5 file, we'll start at the file level.
+We will create a group for each sensor location.
 Within that group, we will create another group, which is sensor type, and then a matrix of time x replicate within that group.

+So it will look something like this:

+- HDF5 FILE
+	- Location_One (Group)
+		- Sensor Type (Group)
+			- Actual Data (Dataset)
+	- Location_Two  (Group)
+		- Sensor Type (Group)
+			- Actual Data (Dataset)
+	- Location_Three  (Group)
+		- Sensor Type (Group)
+			- Actual Data (Dataset)

 So let's create the file and call it "sensorData.h5" and then add our groups.

-###r Create file}
+###r Create file
 	#create hdf5 file
 	h5createFile("sensorData.h5")
 	h5createGroup("sensorData.h5", "location1")

 The processing of creating nested groups can be simplified with loops, and nested loops.

-	#create loops
+	#create loops that will populate 2 additional location "groups" in our HDF5 file
 	l1 <- c("location2","location3")
 	for(i in 1:length(l1)){
   	  h5createGroup("sensorData.h5", l1[i])
 	}

-Now let's checkout our file and see what it looks like, we'll use `h5ls()` to do this.
+Now let's view the structure of our HDF5 file.
+We'll use the `h5ls()` function to do this.

-	#r checkout file
+	#r view HDF5 File Structure
 	h5ls("sensorData.h5")

-Our group structure is now set-up, but it doesn't contain any data.
+Our group structure that will contain the location information is now set-up.
+However, it doesn't contain any data.
 Let's simulate some data pretending that each sensor took replicate measurements for 100 minutes.
-We'll add a 100 x 3 matrix (called a dataset in HDF5 terminology) of simulated data to each of our groups.
+We'll add a 100 x 3 matrix that will be stored as a **dataset** in our  HDF5 file.
+We'll populate this dataset with simulated data for each of our groups.
 We'll use loops to create these matrices and then paste them into the hdf5 file as datasets.

 	#r add data
 	for(i in 1:3){